MicrosoftDocs/dynamics365smb-docs-pr.fr-ch/financials/madeira-business-functionality.md

 ---
-title: "Fonctionnalité métier prise en charge par Financials | Microsoft Docs"
+title: "Fonctionnalité d'entreprise prise en charge par Dynamics 365 Business edition | Microsoft Docs"
-Description: "Fournit une fonctionnalité d'aperçu de toutes les fonctionnalités commerciales et des départements qui sont pris en charge par les domaines de l'application, comme les finances, le stock, et la gestion de projets."
+Description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
 services: project-madeira
 documentationcenter:
 author: SorenGP